With more than 100,000 people in the hospital with Covid-19 in the US, this August is worse than last, expert says

 Some leaders change tactics, others double down

-As cases have surged across much of the country, some leaders have implemented measures to mitigate spread, while others have pushed back on those types of measures.
+As cases have surged across much of the country, some leaders have implemented measures to mitigate spread, while others have pushed back on those types of moves.

-Officials in Baltimore County, Maryland, declared a local State of Emergency Tuesday after the seven-day Covid-19 case rate jumped 370% since July.
+In Illinois, Gov. J.B.
+Pritzker announced Thursday that all public school teachers and staff, all higher-education personnel and students, and health care workers in a variety of settings must be vaccinated against Covid-19 by September 5 or face regular testing requirements.

-"While we've made undeniable progress in our fight against this deadly virus, the rapid emergence of the Delta variant has made it clear that we need access to every tool in our toolbox to be able to respond to it," County Executive Johnny Olszewski said in a statement.
+Illinois is also instituting a statewide indoor mask requirement, regardless of vaccination status, beginning Monday, he said.

 On Maui, in Hawaii, Mayor Michael Victorino asked residents and visitors to respond to soaring cases and hospitalizations there by avoiding unnecessary activities for at least three weeks.
 Victorino is also asking Gov. David Ige for approval of new mandatory restrictions on gathering sizes.